Here’s a few things I’ve done so far:

 Product Manager, 2019–today

 Monolingual and bilingual dictionary data, corpus-derived statistical data, and many AI, machine learning, and machine translation applications.
-Likely available on your smartphone, tablet, laptop, and ebook reader.
+Likely powering your smartphone, tablet, laptop, and ebook reader.
 All the usual product manager / owner responsibilities.

 Founder & editor-in-chief, 2019-today